9500/bch-ipfs-scrape/README.md

 **For pre-built binary:**
 - Linux (x64 or ARM64)
-- Access to a Chaingraph server (GraphQL endpoint)
+- Access to a GraphQL endpoint of a Chaingraph server (optional, required only for the --query-chaingraph command.
+Can be omitted to run other commands from the saved query result)
-- Access to a Fulcrum server (Electrum WebSocket endpoint)
+- Access to a Electrum WebSocket endpoint of a Fulcrum server (optional, required only for the --authchain-resolve command.
+Can be omitted to run other commands from the resolved authhead.json)
-- IPFS daemon (optional, for `--ipfs-pin` command)
+- IPFS daemon (optional, required only for the `--ipfs-pin` command)

 **For building from source:**
 - Node.js 20+